 Today, right now, is the time to start looking at how you can get what you want.
 Don't let life get so busy that you forget to live and enjoy the experiences that it has to offer.
 The new year is the time to look around, observe what you have, be grateful for what you have and ask yourself, "What do I want to experience this year?
 Is this a goal that is mine and that I am excited and passionate about?
 How to I get that goal - what are the steps to achieving it?
 How do I schedule (plot and scheme around my kids) to make this a priority in my life?
 Who is doing what I want to do and what can I learn off them? and finally, what poisonous beliefs do I need to eradicate from my mind in order to start believing that I can have whatever I want to achieve in my life?

 Ask yourself these questions seriously and the answers will send you well on your way to achieving what you want for 2011.
 The Happy Mum Handbook, will also help you to retrain your mind to think differently.
 It will help you plan your life, set goals, work around the kids, get rid of those poisonous beliefs and help you to start living life in the happy way you'd like to be living it - all in the context of being a mum!
 And finally, this book will help you to teach your kids how to be happy in their own lives, because your life will be the living example!

-I hope you have all had a happy and safe christmas/new year and wish you all the success for 2011.
+I hope you have all had a happy and safe christmas/new year and wish you all the success for coming year.